nobuyasu/rosetta/source/doc/integration_freesasa.md

 This document summarizes the successful integration of FreeSASA library into Rosetta, highlighting the key insights and solutions discovered through trial and error.

+**Last Updated**: January 19, 2025

 ## Integration Overview

 We successfully integrated FreeSASA into Rosetta using the full integration approach, enabling SASA calculations within Rosetta protocols.
-The integration works with both SCons and CMake build systems.

 ## Key Components